omgitslurch/hass-unifi-ap-led/README.md

 ## Security

-⚠️ This integration disables SSL verification when talking to your controller.
+⚠️ This integration allows you to disable SSL verification when talking to your controller.
 Make sure your network is secure and credentials are protected.

 ## License